-Gregory Doran is the leader of the firm’s Community Development Finance practice and one of the nation’s leading authorities on community development finance.
-He helps investors, lenders and borrowers employ federal and state tax incentives to promote development in underserved markets.
+Gregory Doran is one of the nation’s leading authorities on community development finance.
+He helps investors, lenders, and borrowers employ federal and state tax incentives to promote development in underserved markets.
 Greg primarily works with federal and state new markets tax credit (NMTC) and historic preservation programs.
 He learned his craft working in the IRS Office of Chief Counsel, where he helped develop the NMTC program and provided guidance on low-income housing tax credit issues to the IRS and the LIHTC industry.

 I’m in close contact with IRS and Treasury Department officials and an active participant in industry coalitions, promoting these programs on Capitol Hill and developing new guidance on program improvements.
 I also serve on the Executive Committee of the Partnership for Job Creation, a leading advocacy group for the new markets tax credit industry.

 From the CDFI Fund’s Bond Guaranty Program, to social impact loans/investments (including Opportunity Zone investments) to federal and state new markets tax credit and historic preservation projects, I represent a wide variety of investors, lenders (including CDEs and CDFIs), and project sponsors to bring new capital into underserved communities.
 The projects I work on include educational facilities, hospitals, and health clinics, large-scale mixed-use developments, affordable housing, community facilities, historic theaters, and manufacturing facilities.